-Contraception is crucial for helping women avoid unintended pregnancies, and it has myriad health, social and economic benefits.
+Contraception is crucial for helping people avoid unintended pregnancies, and it has myriad health, social and economic benefits.
 Since the mid-1990s, 28 states have required health insurance plans regulated by the state that provide coverage of prescription drugs and devices to also cover prescription contraceptives.

-In addition, the federal guarantee specifically requires coverage for 18 methods of contraception used by women (including female sterilization), along with related counseling and services, and it requires this coverage to be provided without any out-of-pocket costs to the patient, such as copayments or deductibles.
-The federal guarantee does not require similar coverage for vasectomy or male condoms.
+In addition, the federal guarantee specifically requires coverage for 18 "female-controlled" contraceptive methods (including female sterilization), along with related counseling and services, and it requires this coverage to be provided without any out-of-pocket costs to the patient, such as copayments or deductibles.
+The federal guarantee does not require similar coverage for vasectomy or external (male) condoms.
 Under the guarantee, health plans may apply formularies, prior authorization requirements and similar restrictions within a method category (e.g., to encourage patients to choose one hormonal IUD over another), but they may not favor one type of method over another (e.g., oral contraceptives over contraceptive rings).

 More recently, some states have amended and expanded their own requirements to match the standard set in the federal guarantee, specifically requiring coverage for the full range of contraceptive methods, counseling and services used by women; eliminating out-of-pocket costs; and limiting other health plan restrictions.
-Some of these new state provisions go beyond the federal guarantee by requiring coverage for contraceptive methods that are available over the counter without requiring the patient to first obtain a prescription, ensuring that women may receive an extended supply of a method at one time (usually a one-year supply, rather than a typical one- or three-month supply), or requiring coverage of male sterilization without out-of-pocket costs.
+Some of these new state provisions go beyond the federal guarantee by requiring coverage for contraceptive methods that are available over the counter without requiring the patient to first obtain a prescription, ensuring that people may receive an extended supply of a method at one time (usually a one-year supply, rather than a typical one- or three-month supply), or requiring coverage of vasectomy without out-of-pocket costs.

-- Federal law requires health insurance coverage for the full range of contraceptive methods used by women, including counseling and related services, without out-of-pocket costs.
+- Federal law requires health insurance coverage for the full range of "female-controlled" contraceptive methods, including counseling and related services, without out-of-pocket costs.

 - This mandate applies to 18 specific methods delineated by the U.S. Food and Drug Administration (FDA), which includes female sterilization and methods available over the counter (when obtained with a prescription).